Cyclocane

 A. TROPICAL CYCLONE SUMMARY:

-SASEBO, JAPAN, AND HAD TRACKED NORTHEASTWARD AT 10 KNOTS OVER THE PAST
+HAD TRACKED NORTH-NORTHWESTWARD AT 07 KNOTS OVER THE PAST SIX HOURS.

-SIX HOURS.
-MAXIMUM SUSTAINED SURFACE WINDS WERE ESTIMATED AT 30 KNOTS
+MAXIMUM SUSTAINED SURFACE WINDS WERE ESTIMATED AT 25 KNOTS GUSTING TO 35

 B. TROPICAL DISTURBANCE SUMMARY:

-(1) THE AREA OF CONVECTION (INVEST 90W) PREVIOUSLY LOCATED NEAR
+(1) THE AREA OF CONVECTION (INVEST 95W) PREVIOUSLY LOCATED NEAR

 (2) NO OTHER SUSPECT AREAS.